After 50 years on the road, lorry driver Harry Dent gets a surprise farewell - photo credits @ DP Ports

 You can read this article in 3 minutes

-After 50 years of driving lorries in and out of Teesside’s port, Harry Dent expected a quiet end to his working life.
-Instead, his final days at work came with an unexpected tribute: a specially branded lorry and a farewell drive around the port where he spent half a century behind the wheel.
+After 50 years of driving lorries in and out of Teesside, Harry Dent did not expect anything out of the ordinary at work.
+Instead, the week marking his work anniversary came with an unexpected tribute: a specially branded lorry and a celebratory drive around the port where he has spent half a century behind the wheel.

 There is a person behind this text – not artificial intelligence.
 This material was entirely prepared by the editor, using their knowledge and experience.